Symptoms of Anorexia Nervosa & Anorexia Athletica

 Anorexia Nervosa Physical Effects

 Anorexia nervosa can lead to a variety of serious issues, including potentially fatal heart and kidney failure.
-Potential physical side effects include:
+Potential physical side effects of anorexia include:

 - Anemia and other blood diseases